Skip to content

 Metal casting can produce complex shapes with features such as internal cavities and hollow sections.
 Parts are typically near-net shape, with minor post-processing necessary, if any.

-Advantages of 3D Metal Printing Prototyping
+Advantages of 3D Metal Printing Prototyping in Additive Manufacturing

 • Faster production times: Parts created by traditional manufacturing processes like casting and forging can take weeks or months.
 With additive manufacturing prototyping, parts can be made in a matter of days -- allowing for efficient design modification and quicker time to market.